 Whitney GarnerRaleigh, NC

-A native of North Carolina with a surprisingly un-Southern accent, Whitney Garner has been entertaining debate over her origins since High School.
-Always a bit of a nerd, to this day she still makes sport of challenging people’s opinion of “good ole’ southerners.”
-(And if you don’t believe that she’s southern, just try her homemade sausage biscuits and gravy!)
-That nerdiness paid off while she was working on her graduate degree in Economics at UNC-Greensboro’s Bryan School.
+A native of North Carolina with a surprisingly un-Southern accent, Whitney Garner has been entertaining debate over her origins since high school.
+Always a bit of a nerd, to this day she still makes a sport of challenging people’s opinion of “good ole’ Southerners.”
+(And if you don’t believe that she’s Southern, just try her homemade sausage biscuits and gravy!)
+That nerdiness paid off while she was working on her graduate degree in economics at UNC-Greensboro’s Bryan School.
 There she found that she not only had a skill for learning the material, but also for helping others find the simplicity in even the most complex macroeconomic theories.

 “Enthusiasm!
 Whitney was immediately ready to help in any way possible.”